erciomunoz/academic-kickstart-1/content/publication/paper6/index.md

 ---
-title: "The Effect of Growth Surprises in China on the Price of Copper."
+title: "The Effect of Growth Surprises in China on the Price of Copper"
 authors:
 - admin
 date: "2014-12-01T00:00:00Z"